kevingame895/FiveM-Online-Players-command/README.md

 Changing the "0/64" to the amount of slots you have:
  If you want to change the server slots displayed, simply go to client/client.lua and change 64 to the server slots you have.

-Chaning "Server" when it types in chat:
+Changing "Server" when it types in chat:
 If you want to change "Server", simply go to client/client.lua and change "Server" to something else.

-CHaning the RGB colour code to the colour you want "Server" as:
+Changing the RGB colour code to the colour you want "Server" as:
 If you want to change the colour, simply go to client/client.lua and change '0, 255, 255' to something else.